TinaBaldwin/US_Cities_Data/README.md

 ## Features:
 1. Loading Data - Read in two CSV data files.
-2. Data preparation - In the first three sections of Cleaning_USCities_Connectivity.ipynb the data is cleaned, merged, and new values are calculated based on the new data set.
+2. Data preparation - In the first three sections of Cleaning_USCities_Connectivity.ipynb the data is cleaned, pandas merge completed, and new values are calculated based on the new data set.
 3. Visualization of data - The fourth section of Cleaning_USCities_Connectivity.ipynb uses Matplotlib to crease 3+ visualizations of data.
 4. Data Dictionary - Data_Dictionary.md is a custom built data dictionary document.
 5. Virtual Environment usage - Readme document includes instructions on how to setup a virtual environment.